frayer/extensify/README.markdown

 ---------

 There will be more user documentation added to the Wiki.
-In the meantime, your best source of examples are in the Unit Tests of the `transform-extensions-groovy` module.
+In the meantime, your best source of examples are in the Unit Tests of the `transform-extensions-groovy` module and the `transform-extensions-reference-app` reference project.

 Stay tuned for more.